spktrm/meloetta/README.md

 Below is an example of the state of the game that is collected.

 **NOTE:** there are `{ "$ref": "$" }` scattered throughout the dictionary object.
 These are circular references found in the javascript code.
-I have logic that recontstructs the ciruclar reference and it present in the package, but it impossible to show here
+I have logic that recontstructs the ciruclar references, but it impossible to show here

 ## State
 ```json